 Commemorated at the Tobruk War Cemetery, Tobruk, Al Buṭnān, Libya. |

-Maurice Goddard, like his father, was a postman.
+Like his father, Maurice Goddard was a postman.
 During the war he served as a driver in the Royal Army Service Corps.
 He was deployed to Libya, and died in February 1942, soon after the Siege of Tobruk.
-Both he and Kenneth Cole (above) are named on the Oxford Post Office Second World War memorial which is in the sorting office in Oxpens.
+Both he and Kenneth Cole (above) are named on the Oxford Post Office Second World War memorial in the sorting office in Oxpens.

 |